 ML methods are appealing tools that can potentially improve site-specific input rate management by capturing heterogeneous treatment effects introduced by complex non-linear and multidimensional interactions of soil and field characteristics.
 While many kinds of prediction-oriented ML methods have been used for this purpose, we used CF in this study.
 CF is a relatively new ML method, and it focuses on identifying heterogeneous causal effects of treatment, unlike prediction-oriented ML methods.

 We examined the use of CF-base for site-specific input management recommendations.
 Using Monte Carlo simulations under various modeling scenarios, we compared the CF estimations of site-specific EONR to those of the prediction-oriented ML methods RF, BRF, and CNN.
-CF_base consistently outperformed the other methods across all the modeling scenarios.
-We also showed that the model’s yield prediction accuracy was uncorrelated with its EONR prediction accuracy, and so yield prediction accuracy should not be used as a model selection criteria.
+CF_base consistently outperformed the other methods across all the modeling scenarios in terms of EOIR prediction and also profitability.
+We also showed that the model’s yield prediction accuracy was uncorrelated with its EONR prediction accuracy, and so yield prediction accuracy should not be used as a model selection criteria if the ultimate goal of the experiment is to identify EOIR map.

 Despite the relatively simple nature of the simulations, results reported provide intriguing evidence of potential advantages of CF over other ML methods when the purpose of the research is to increase the economic efficiency of input management.
 Of course, the reported research did not model all situations, and further research is needed.
 First, a drawback of the CF method is that because it does not estimate a continuous yield response function, it can only compare the economic outcomes of a limited set of experimental N rates included in the field trial that provides the data.
 This raises important questions about trial design.
 How many distinct experimental input application rates should be included?
 All the trial designs examined here were based on five N rates.
 Having examined models with additional rates would have increased the number of possible N rates from which the EONR were selected, but reduced treatment pair replications and so the estimation accuracy.